Research Policy Analysis and Coordination

 The Department of Defense does not require non-profit educational institutions and other non-profit organizations to certify cost data in proposals for DOD-funded cost-reimbursement contracts or subcontracts.
 The DOD waiver of this requirement applies only to signing the Certificate of Current Cost or Pricing Data, not to the submission of the actual data.

 When a Principal Investigator wants to involve more than one UC campus in a proposed project, one campus serves as the prime campus and the other campuses involved are considered participating campuses.
 University policy regarding administration of extramurally funded, multiple UC campus projects is presented in Chapter 10, Sections 10-240 through 10-248, of this Manual.
-Operating guidance for multiple UC campus projects is provided via RPAC (Contract and Grant) Operating Guidance Memos.
+Operating guidance for multiple UC campus projects is provided via RPAC Research and Technology Transfer Memos.

 All formal proposals submitted to extramural sponsors as well as intra-University programs should have the signed approval of the Principal Investigator, the Department Chair, and the Unit Head or Dean, as applicable.
 Formal proposals must also have approval of the Contract and Grant Officer with delegated authority to sign such proposals.
 (See Chapter 13.)
 Required approvals for participating campuses on multiple UC campus projects are described in Chapter 10-241 of this Manual.
 Required approvals may be on the internal campus contracts and grants proposal cover sheet and/or the sponsor's proposal face page.
 (See Section 2-510 above.)
 For information about the submission process for informal proposals, see Chapter 1-510 in this Manual.

 All proposals and awards must be reported to the Contract and Grant Reporting System (CGX) as described in Chapter 10-420.
-Detailed instructions are issued via OP RPAC (Contract and Grant) Memos.
+Detailed instructions are issued via OP RPAC Research and Technology Transfer Memos.

 2-582 Disclosure of Financial Interest in Private Sponsors of Research and Other Conflict of Interest Policies